 The Companion Animal Nutrition Certificate program is an online program that gives industry professionals, veterinarians, animal scientists, pet breeders, and pet enthusiasts the opportunity to take in-depth courses on various aspects of companion animal nutrition.
 Course topics include canine and feline metabolism, nutrient functions and requirements, pet nutrition and disease, pet food ingredients, principles of diet formulation, pet food processing technologies, good manufacturing practices, pet food regulations, and market trends.

 If you are interested in applying to the Companion Animal Nutrition Certificate program, please fill out our form.
-Course enrollment for Spring 2020 is open until March 15th.
+Course enrollment for Fall 2020 begins July 6th.

 In order to be accepted, applicants must have a bachelor’s degree.
 No specific discipline for this bachelor’s degree is required.